The 2023 Canadian Newsroom Diversity Survey is now open!

 In the U.S., the News Leaders Association (NLA) has conducted an annual national diversity survey since 1978.
 It is past time for Canada to do the same.

 The CAJ spent three years consulting with survey design experts, international partners that conduct media diversity surveys in their countries, and Canadian organizations and individuals in Canada that have studied the diversity of our country’s media ecosystem.
 The NLA, which has conducted a survey in the U.S. since 1978, provided invaluable support in designing this survey.

 This annual survey is designed to be easy to fill out.
 It asks for information that most Canadian media organizations have already collected or that they typically collect during hiring.
 The information is also easy to collect if it’s not already available.

-The survey is being sent to the editor-in-chief, or their equivalent, at radio, television, digital, and print outlets across the country.
+The survey was sent to the editor-in-chief, or their equivalent, at radio, television, digital, and print outlets across the country.
 For transparency, a PDF copy of the survey text is publicly available.
-If you are a newsroom leader that did not receive an editable survey copy, please contact email@example.com and we will send you one.

 The categories are adapted from a Statistics Canada model.
 This model is used by many newsrooms which collect data on the race and gender of their employees when hiring.